 3 PLEDGE; SECURITY INTEREST; TRANSFERS BETWEEN ACCOUNTS

 All securities and other property (including any proceeds therefrom and any rights thereto) are to be held by FIMAT as a pledge for the discharge of any and all indebtedness or other obligation of Client to FIMAT whether or not FIMAT has made advances in connection with such securities and other property, and irrespective of the number of accounts Client may have with FIMAT.
+All interest, income or other benefit that may be derived from the securities and other property shall be the the Account of Client.

 Client hereby grants to FIMAT a pledge and continuing first priority security interest in such securities and other property as security for the payment of all such obligations or indebtedness of Client to FIMAT.